Why Tubi is secretly the one streaming service you need right now

 To find that fit, Tubi has invested heavily in its recommendation engine to help rotate and surface all those titles for users in a relevant way.
 This technology “has really been our weapon in the ecosystem,” Massoudi says.
 “That’s why we’ve grown so much, despite the fact that we don’t have an irrational spending strategy.”

 (As for companies who have a less practical spending strategy, Massoudi mentions Quibi.
 “I hope they figure it out,” he says.
-“But this strategy of, ‘Let’s put all the dollars into one big launch and hope for the best’—that’s akin to a movie release strategy.
+“But this strategy of ‘Let’s put all the dollars into one big launch and hope for the best’—that’s akin to a movie release strategy.
 It’s very unlike what tech companies tend to do, which is an incremental increase in investment.”)

 Another weapon in Tubi’s arsenal is its new perch within Fox as its streaming service.
 In upfront negotiations with advertisers this year, Tubi was bundled up with Fox’s TV lineup.
 In an interview with Ad Exchanger last month, Mark Rotblat, Tubi’s chief revenue officer, said, “We are one of the pillars in the Fox portfolio.”